sagemathinc/cocalc_tutorial/handson/lab05.md

 ---
 layout: page
+title: Interacting with others

 prev:
   url: /handson/lab04.html
   title: Collecting assignments
 ---

-# Interacting with others
-One of the best features from SMC is the ability to work collaboratively as well as being able to have real-time chat rooms with the students.
+One of the best features from CoCalc is the ability to work collaboratively as well as being able to have real-time chat rooms with the students.

 In this section you will make use of the cat functions to communicate with students.